compono/idibu-v3-api/README.md

 ## Webhooks (Work in progress)

-This documentation shows you how to use our webhooks to build great integrations.
+This documentation shows you how to use our webhooks to build great integrations. [can be found here](https://github.com/oneworldmarket/idibu-v3-api/tree/master/stuff/webhooks).

 ## REST API